 In the past decade, it seems that the number of students choosing to pursue Internal Medicine in medical school has decreased.
 A combination of passion, money, schooling, and rank all play a part in this decline.
 Though the specialty is often overlooked in medical school, internists are the first physician’s patients rely on for decades of medical care.
 It’s a fulfilling and interesting career path.
 If you’re a medical student and are asking yourself, “Why choose Internal Medicine?” stay tuned as this blog will answer your long-awaited question.

 The purpose of an internist is to prevent, diagnose, and treat diseases in adults.
 Schooling and training can take up to seven years.
 Following their training, most internists will enter the field as generalists and are qualified to handle a broad spectrum of diseases and illnesses.
 They are not limited to one body system.

 According to the Bureau of Labor Statistics, the mean annual wage of an internist is about $200,000 and employment opportunity is expected to grow 13 percent through 2026.
 This growth rate is faster than the average growth rate of all occupations which is just 7 percent.
-This faster than average growth is due to the increased demand of healthcare services by the aging population that is living longer.
+This faster-than-average growth is due to the increased demand for healthcare services by the aging population that is living longer.

 Decline in Internal Medicine Rates